University Health Center (UHC)

 The University of Maryland requires all undergraduate students enrolled in 6 or more credits to show proof of health insurance.
 This is an active process that must be completed each year.

 - Each year, students who have health insurance can go directly to our Student Health Insurance page to learn more about the Student Health Insurance Plan and to complete the insurance waiver process.

 - Students without coverage or those who wish to purchase the student health insurance plan can enroll through a link provided on our Student Health Insurance Plan page.

-Additional information on student insurance and Frequently Asked Questions can be found on the University Health Center’s web site: http://www.health.umd.edu/HealthInsuranceFAQs.
+Additional information on student insurance and Frequently Asked Questions can be found on the University Health Center’s website.

 - In addition to the above MMR requirement, INTERNATIONAL STUDENTS from selected countries with a high incidence of Tuberculosis must also provide documentation of a Tuberculosis (TB) test completed within the past six months.